ArnoVdH/photoblog/content/blog/2020/morrowind.md

 You're only  the hero because you make it so.

 {{< figure src="/img/morrowind/almalexia.jpg" class="" caption="The Temple of Almalexia herself">}}

+The role of necromancy and ancestor worship in Dunmer culture.

+The history of Vvardenfell, the Chimer, Dwemer & Dunmer and the Tribunal.

 ## Tribunal & Bloodmoon
 Tribunal is a bit of a mixed bag.
 The City of Mournhold feels empty.
 Even though the architecture is interesting, the vast spaces are sparsely populated with almost nothing to do.
 The dungeons are interesting though, the idea of 'lost underground city', haunted catacombs and antediluvian Dwemer ruins are engaging and impressive.